yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.2.md

-# Making Faces
+# Playback Speed

-Before there were emoji, there were emoticons, whereby text like `:)` was a happy face and text like `:(` was a sad face.
-Nowadays, programs tend to convert emoticons to emoji automatically!

-In a file called `faces.py`, implement a function called `convert` that accepts a `str` as input and returns that same input with any `:)` converted to 🙂 (otherwise known as a slightly smiling face) and any `:(` converted to 🙁 (otherwise known as a slightly frowning face).
-All other text should be returned unchanged.

-Then, in that same file, implement a function called `main` that prompts the user for input, calls `convert` on that input, and prints the result.
-You’re welcome, but not required, to prompt the user explicitly, as by passing a `str` of your own as an argument to `input`.
-Be sure to call `main` at the bottom of your file.
+Some people have a habit of lecturing speaking rather quickly, and it’d be nice to slow them down, a la YouTube’s 0.75 playback speed, or even by having them pause between words.

+In a file called playback.py, implement a program in Python that prompts the user for input and then outputs that same input, replacing each space with ... (i.e., three periods).

 ## Hints
-- Recall that `input` returns a `str`, <https://per docs.python.org/3/library/functions.html#input>.
+- Recall that input returns a str, per <https://docs.python.org/3/library/functions.html#input>.
-- Recall that a `str` comes with quite a few methods, per <https://docs.python.org/3/library/stdtypes.html#string-methods>.
+- Recall that a str comes with quite a few methods, per <https://docs.python.org/3/library/stdtypes.html#string-methods>.
-- An emoji is actually just a character, so you can quote it like any `str`, a la `"😐"`.
-And you can copy and paste the emoji from this page into your own code as needed.

 ## Before You Begin
 Execute `cd` by itself in your terminal window.
 You should find that your terminal window’s prompt resembles the below: